Does your church want to reach the people in your community who are searching for God or a new church home?

 How do you get more Google reviews for your church?

-One additional bit of advice for email (or any medium you may use to ask for reviews)… Google knows it has a problem with fake reviews.
+Google knows it has a problem with fake reviews.
 It uses an algorithm to look for patterns in reviews that look unnatural.
 If your church has a handful of reviews and then all of the sudden gets 50 reviews in one day, it’s going to look suspicious.
-Nobody knows how many reviews in a short amount of time is too many, but the goal should be to continuously add more reviews.
+Nobody knows how many reviews in a short amount of time is too many.
+But the goal should be to continuously add more reviews.

 Therefore, instead of emailing your entire congregation at one time, go through your email list gradually.
 Try to get around 5 reviews a week.
 Start by emailing 20 people, wait a week and see how many new reviews you received.
 If you got 10 new reviews, scale it down and email 10 people the next week.
 If you got 2 reviews, scale it up and email 50 people the next week.